Dublin

 The Asylum Act refers to the criteria enshrined in the Dublin III Regulation for determining the responsible Member State.[1]
 According to the information available, no additional formal guidelines regarding the practical implementation of such criteria are in place.

 Empirical evidence of the implementation of the Dublin criteria pertaining to family unity is scarce given the usually limited number of incoming or outgoing requests pursuant to responsibility criteria provided in Articles 8-11 of the Regulation.
-According to the information provided by AIMA, in 2023, there were 1 outgoing and 8 incoming ‘take charge’ requests under Articles 8-11.
+According to the information provided by AIMA, in 2024, there were 10 incoming ‘take charge’ and no outgoing requests under Articles 8-11.

-In the very few instances where CPR has contacted SEF regarding the potential application of family unity criteria, in particular regarding Article 8 on children, evidence and information required to apply those provisions included identification documents, address and contacts of relatives residing in other EU Member States.
+In the very few instances where CPR has contacted the previous asylum authority regarding the potential application of family unity criteria, in particular regarding Article 8 on children, evidence and information required to apply those provisions included identification documents, address and contacts of relatives residing in other EU Member States.
 In general, such contacts did not result in the outgoing transfer of the unaccompanied children as they generally absconded prior to any relevant development in the procedure.
-Information regarding AIMA’s practice in this regard was not available at the time of writing.
+CPR did not contact AIMA in this regard throughout 2024.

 CPR is not aware of relevant recent specific indications regarding the application of the remaining family unit criteria.